Vancouver Maritime Museum

 Gyotaku is the Japanese art of painting a real fish then transferring the paint to Washi (paper) creating an exact image of the fish.

 Gyotaku hides behind curtains of plastic and jute, visible to the visitor who looks deeper.
 Thousands of feet of green plastic film dangle overhead as beds of kelp.
-Bamboo, complete with leaves and branches frame the space, reminding us of the bamboo poles the Samurai once used for fly-fishing.
-Large canvas paintings of fish, and other aquatic life hang, silently, wanting attention.
+Bamboo, complete with leaves and branches frame the space, reminding us of the bamboo poles the Samurai once used for fly-fishing in the Edo period.

 Did we evolve from fish starting 300 million years ago?
 Are we at a tipping point?
 Has man overpowered nature?
 Is nature rebelling?